-Limited partnership taxation works the same way as general partnership taxation.
-The difference between the two structures is that, in a limited partnership, there are two types of partners: General partners and limited partners.
+The difference between the two structures is that, in a limited partnership, there are two types of partners: general partners and limited partners.

 General partners have unlimited liability for the debts of the partnership while limited partners do not.
 Limited partners (much like shareholders of a corporation) cannot lose an amount greater than their initial investment in the partnership.
 A limited partnership can have as many or as few of each type of partner as it wants, with the one notable exception that there must be at least one general partner.

-One important rule about limited partnerships is that the limited partners cannot participate in managerial decisions or the day-to-day operation of the partnership.
+One important rule about limited partnerships is that the limited partners cannot participate in managerial decisions or in the day-to-day operation of the partnership.
 If they do, they’ll lose their limited liability.
-As such, in many limited partnerships, the general partners are the original founders, and the limited partners are outside investors.
+Therefore, in many limited partnerships, the general partners are the original founders, and the limited partners are outside investors.

 - In a general partnership (commonly referred to as simply a “partnership”), each partner has unlimited liability for all of the partnership’s debts.